 Take some of the stress out of your future travel by joining the Autism Society of Hawaii and Delta Airlines for Look I’m Flying!
 Give your loved one the opportunity to experience what it is like to travel.
 Participants will experience going through TSA, sitting at the gate, and even boarding an aircraft with trained staff.

-An opportunity for individuals on the spectrum as well as their family and/or friends to enjoy a meal at a restaurant in a sensory friendly and accepting environment.
-The Autism Society of Hawaii partners with various restaurants by reserving a section of the restaurant in advance-creating a quieter, less chaotic and more accepting environment for the individuals to enjoy their meal.
-The staff are briefed on what to expect to ensure a pleasant experience.
+An opportunity for individuals on the spectrum as well as their family and/or friends to enjoy a meal at a restaurant in a sensory-friendly and accepting environment.
+The Autism Society of Hawaii partners with various restaurants by reserving a section of the restaurant in advance-creating a quieter, less chaotic, and more accepting environment for the individuals to enjoy their meal.
+The staff is briefed on what to expect to ensure a pleasant experience.

 Everything with those on the spectrum is about repetition, the more they are exposed to certain situations the easier it gets for them to adjust.